Ulrich Schmidt: Crimes

-On the early morning of March 15, 1989, Schmidt broke into a house of Elisabeth Fey, 81, in Essen-Holsterhausen, gaining entry by breaking a window.
+In the early morning of 15 March 1989, Schmidt broke into the house of Elisabeth Fey, 81, in Essen-Holsterhausen, gaining entry by breaking a window.
 After hitting her several times with a blunt weapon, Schmidt stabbed her to death with a kitchen knife he found in the apartment.
 He then ransacked the apartment before fleeing the scene.
 The woman's body was found four hours later by her daughter.

-The next murder occurred on Maundy Thursday, March 24, 1989, in the Essen-Margarethenhöhe district.
+The next murder occurred on Maundy Thursday, 24 March 1989, in the Essen-Margarethenhöhe district.
 A 19-year-old woman on her way home from the Grugabad metro station was assaulted, bound, stabbed twice in the heart, and then dumped behind a garage complex, where her corpse was discovered by her father.
 Her body was fully clothed, and no money had been stolen from her.

-On June 6, 1989, the Schmidt murdered Petra Kleinschmidt, a 23-year-old hall supervisor in an amusement arcade of Essen-Altendorf.
+On 6 June 1989, Schmidt murdered Petra Kleinschmidt, a 23-year-old hall supervisor in an amusement arcade of Essen-Altendorf.
 Although the young woman was still able to press the alarm button, she bled out from two throat cuts before the police arrived.
 The victim had been partially undressed.

-On June 19, 1989, Schmidt attacked a 41-year-old woman in a parking garage in downtown Essen.
+On 19 June 1989, Schmidt attacked a 41-year-old woman in a parking garage in downtown Essen.
 As the woman walked to her car, Schmidt wrapped his arm around her neck and demanded money.
 After receiving the money, he tied up the woman, undressed her, raped her, and stabbed her twice in the throat.
 After Schmidt left, the victim was able to reach a porters' lodge, where she was rescued.

-The last attack happened on August 5, 1989, when Schmidt attempted to rape a 38-year-old geriatric nurse at her apartment in Essen-Rüttenscheid.
-After the victim called for help, the victim's neighbor rushed to help, causing Schmidt to flee.
+The last attack happened on 5 August 1989, when Schmidt attempted to rape a 38-year-old geriatric nurse at her apartment in Essen-Rüttenscheid.
+After the victim called for help, the victim's neighbour rushed to help, causing Schmidt to flee.
 However, he left his camera, which contained photos of him, his wife, and his victims.

 Arrest and conviction

-On August 8, 1989, Ulrich Schmidt was arrested near his mother's apartment in Essen.
+On 8 August 1989, Ulrich Schmidt was arrested near his mother's apartment in Essen.
 Due to advice from his lawyer, he refused to testify.
-In the meantime, during a search of his apartment, combat boots matching the shoe prints found at the apartment of Hlisabeth Fey were discovered.
+In the meantime, during a search of his apartment, combat boots matching the shoe prints found at the apartment of Elisabeth Fey were discovered.
 In four other cases, a connection between the victim and Schmidt could also be established by comparing scent traces.
 In the controversial procedure, specially trained dogs from the Schloss Holte-Stukenbrock police dog school sniffed out the smell of the Schmidt on objects belonging to the victims.